nikalebed/DomainAdaptation/README.md

 ![image](https://github.com/nikalebed/DomainAdaptation/assets/58134013/8da230f1-004e-4559-9ece-a27c2943f7c0)

-Repository contains implementation of domain-adaptation method in the core folder.
+This repository contains an implementation of a novel domain-adaptation method in the core folder.
 The method is inspired by [Difa](https://github.com/YBYBZhang/DiFa/tree/master) and [HyperDomainNet](https://github.com/MACderRu/HyperDomainNet/tree/main).

 You can explore the pipeline in the colab notebook.